Meyer Lemon Rosemary Chicken – Easy One-Pan Stovetop Recipe

 - When sauce starts sizzling, add the chicken thighs skin-side down, and let cook for 5-7 minutes -- resist the urge to flip them!
 This is when the skin gets its golden brown.

-- Take lid off and splash in the wine (approx. 1/3 cup), leaving chicken in.
+- Splash in the wine (approx. 1/3 cup), leaving chicken in.
 Use a wooden spoon to go around and under the chicken to scrape off the reduced, thickened sauce and grilled onions from the bottom of the pan (i.e., the good stuff).
 Let it simmer to allow alcohol to evaporate.

 - Squeeze in the meyer lemon

-- Place lid back on, and cook for another 10-15 minutes or until inside is no longer pink.
+- Place lid on, base a few times in between, and cook for another 10-15 minutes or until inside is no longer pink.

 - Plate the chicken, and pour and scrape the sauce out of the pan right over the chicken.